-- C-63.
+- C-64.
 ASA recognizes the need for reasonable seed tolerance levels that allow for movement of seed within international trade.
-ASA believes that such tolerances, however, must be linked directly with accompanying tolerances for the resulting commodity products. - C-64.
+ASA believes that such tolerances, however, must be linked directly with accompanying tolerances for the resulting commodity products. - C-65.
 ASA supports the continued successful implementation and refinement of the Sustainability Assurance Protocol and Soy Export Sustainability LLC to promote the sustainability of U.S. soybeans to buyers worldwide.
-(2016) - C-65.
+(2016) - C-66.
 ASA is concerned about recent policy and food standard initiatives which assign 5.71 as the nitrogen to protein conversion factor for soy which can have a significant negative impact on the perception of soy as a nutritious and high-quality protein.
 ASA urges the U.S. Codex delegation and other regulatory agencies to continue to support the existing regulatory policy and many Codex Standards that accept 6.25 as the nitrogen to protein conversion factor for soy.
-(2015) - C-66.
+(2015) - C-67.
 ASA supports removing economic incentives that promote inefficiencies and undesired practices that would include the reintroduction of any foreign material into customer shipments of soybeans.
-(2016)
+(2016) - C-68.
+ASA opposes USDA policy that requires an additional declaration on the Phytosanitary Certificate for U.S. Soybean shipments to China of #2 soybeans that are over 1% Foreign Material (FM).
+(2020)